fish-404/fullstack/README.md

  😀 Can create a application shotcut from Chrome, like a lightly application in your computer

+ 😐 Container will hibernate due to long inactivity, you need refresh browser to wake it up

  🙁 Terminal font space is large, hard to use

- 🙁 Usually need to refresh the codeSandbox to reconnect

 ###### StackBiltz Features:

  😀 Provide multiple terminals in node.js blank project